-Staff-parents should raise any concerns in the usual way and should not expect colleagues to answer concerns about their child, for example, while they are having lunch, or a break in the staff room.
-Conversely, teaching staff should not raise concerns with a colleague who is also a parent informally, they should make contact through email, or a call, asking for an appointment to talk or to meet.
+Staff-parents should avoid discussing their child during casual encounters, for example, during a break in the staff room.
+Equally, colleagues should not raise pupil-related concerns informally with staff-parents as colleagues.
+They should discuss professional matters via email, phone or appointment.
 This helps to keep the boundaries between the role of parent and the role of staff clear for all.